dukejones/dreamiverse/README.md

 This was Dreamcatcher, a beautiful dream.
-It ended as so many idealist projects do in this age of corporations and profits.

-We hope that it can be a good example for those who program web apps to allow people to connect and share with each other, and also that it perhaps can gain some new life in its open source incarnation.
+I hope it can be an example for those who program social network apps, who work to help people connect and share with each other, and also that it perhaps can gain some new life in its open source incarnation.

-Do check out the image resizing system, I'd like to abstract that into a stand-alone gem when I have time.
+Do check out the image resizing system, it's the only real gem in this codebase beyond the styles.
-Hit me up about it and your enthusiasm may drive me to make it happen sooner!

 © 2011 Duke Jones, Geoff Jensen, and Ephraim Peniston